onmyway133/Spek/README.md

 ### Disable a block

-When you have an imcomplete block, instead of commenting it out,you can prefix it with `X` so it won't be executed
+When you have an imcomplete block, instead of commenting it out, you can prefix it with `X` so it won't be executed

 ```swift
 Describe("math") {